iotaledger/iota.js/packages/mqtt/README.md

 You can create a MQTT client which once connected can stream the following feeds.

+* milestones
+* milestonesRaw
 * milestonesLatest
 * milestonesConfirmed
-* messageMetadata - Metadata updates for a specified messageId
+* blockMetadata - Metadata updates for a specified blockId
+* blocksRaw - All blocks in binary form
+* blocks - All blocks decoded to objects
+* blocksReferenced - All referenced blocks to objects
+* blocksTransactionRaw - All transaction blocks in their raw form
+* blocksTransaction - All transaction blocks
+* blocksTransactionTaggedDataRaw - All transaction blocks with tagged data in their raw form
+* blocksTransactionTaggedData - All transaction blocks with tagged data
+* blocksTaggedRaw - All blocks for the specified tag in binary form
+* blocksTagged - All blocks for the specified tag
+* blocksMetadata -  Metadata updates for a specific block
+* transactionIncludedBlockRaw -  Block updates for a specific transactionId in their raw form
+* transactionIncludedBlock -  Block updates for a specific transactionId
 * output - Output updates for a specified outputId
+* nft - Updates for an nft output
-* addressOutputs - Address output updates for a specified address
+* alias - Updates for an alias output
-* address25519Outputs - Address output updates for a specified ed25519 address
+* foundry - Updates for an foundry output
+* outputByConditionAndAddress - Output with specific unlock condition and address
+* outputSpentByConditionAndAddress - Spent outputs with specific unlock condition and address
+* receipts - all receipts
+* subscribeRaw - Type of block as raw data
+* subscribeJson - Type of block as json data
-* messagesRaw - All messages in binary form
+* statusChanged - Changes in the client state
-* messages - All messaged decoded to objects
-* indexRaw - All messages for a specified indexation key in binary form
-* index - All messages for a specified indexation key in object form
-* messagesMetadata - All metadata updates
+* unsubscribe

 ## Usage